pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # The behavior to compress redo log files.
 # Available options are "" and "lz4".
 The default value is "", which means no compression.
 compression = ""
+# The concurrency for uploading a single redo file.
+# The default value is 1, which means concurrency is disabled.
+flush-concurrency = 1

 [integrity]
 # Whether to enable the checksum validation for single-row data.
 The default value is "none", which means to disable the feature.
 Value options are "none" and "correctness".